MayukhSobo/go-microservices/README.md

-Certainly!
-Here's an updated version of the README file with an author section:

 # Go Microservice :rocket:

 Go Microservice is a collection of microservices built using Golang and follows a hexagonal microservice architecture with Go kit.
 It provides a scalable and modular foundation for building distributed systems.